Skip to main content

 Housing Discrimination in Vermont

-In 2014, Vermont Legal Aid released its report on Housing Discrimination in Vermont Rental Markets which found generally disfavored African American renters, renters of foreign origin, renters with children, and renters with disabilities, while preferential treatment was given to White renters of U.S. origin without children or apparent disabilities.
+In 2014, Vermont Legal Aid released a report on Housing Discrimination in Vermont Rental Markets which found generally disfavored African American renters, renters of foreign origin, renters with children, and renters with disabilities, while preferential treatment was given to White renters of U.S. origin without children or apparent disabilities.

 Fair Housing Month